pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 * setuptools supports builds using C / C++ extensions
 * Hatchling supports C extensions via plugins that the developer creates to customize a build
 * PDM-pep517 supports C extensions by using setuptools
-* Poetry supports C/C++ extensions however this functionality is currently undocmented.
-As such we don't recommend exploring it now for non pure Python builds.
+* Poetry supports C/C++ extensions however this functionality is currently undocumented.
+As such we don't recommend exploring it now for tools with extensions written in other languages.

-While we won't discuss more complex builds below, we will identify which tools allow for C and C++ extensions as we discuss each tool below.
+While we won't discuss more complex builds below, we will identify which tools allow for C and C++ extensions.

 <!--